All posts

 3. Add a payment link to every message.
 Stripe payment links or QuickBooks pay-now links work.

-5. Review your numbers at Day 30.
+6. Review your DSO at Day 30.
 Compare average days-to-payment and late payment rate against your baseline.

 The setup takes an hour.
 The system runs indefinitely.
 And the first month's improvement in cash flow will make every other business investment easier to fund.